Solved! Why Your Fireplace Might Be Smoking Up the House

 If your chimney or fireplace has a design flaw, have a smoke guard installed.

 If none of the above problems are behind your smoky fireplace, the culprit may be the chimney or fireplace itself.
 Proper drafting requires chimney and fireplace components to be built in a certain size.
 Examples include a flue that’s too small, a chimney that’s too short, or a lintel (horizontal support above the firebox opening) that’s too high—any of these could result in a weak draft and a smoky fireplace.

-While having these structural components altered is often cost-prohibitive, a workaround is to install a smoke guard in front of the fireplace (e.g., the HY-C Smoke Guard, available on Amazon).
+While having these structural components altered is often cost-prohibitive, a workaround is to install a smoke guard, such as the HY-C Smoke Guard, in front of the fireplace.
 This bar at the top of the fireplace opening limits the fire by-products that enter the home, minimizing your exposure to smoke.